-If the firewall operates as an authoritative server (master/slave), it will return definitive answers to DNS queries about domains and domain hosts specified in its configuration (master zone / slave zone).
-A firewall can operate simultaneously both as a master and slave DNS server.
-For example, it can manage configured master zones for its own domain and slave zones for a foreign domain as copies from another master DNS server.
+If the firewall operates as an authoritative server (primary/secondary), it will return definitive answers to DNS queries about domains and domain hosts specified in its configuration (primary zone / secondary zone).
+A firewall can operate simultaneously both as a primary and secondary DNS server.
+For example, it can manage configured primary zones for its own domain and secondary zones for a foreign domain as copies from another primary DNS server.
 As an authoritative DNS server, the CloudGen Firewall can also answer DNS queries from remote networks.

 DNS Zones and DNS Records

 The CloudGen DNS service manages domains and hosts.
 All information about hosts and associated IP addresses is defined in resource records where each record holds a key value (record type identifier) that classifies the rest of the information, e.g., information about whether the record describes a zone (SOA), a name server (NS), a web server (A / AAAA), or a mail exchanger (MX).
 For an easier configuration, you can select the requested record type out of a set of predefined record classes during the configuration process.
 In all resource records, additional information like time-to-live (TTL) or serial numbers define whether and in which periods zone information needs to be synchronized between multiple name servers in order to keep the DNS tree consistent in the distributed DNS database.